One Day in Dresden

 #8 Don’t Miss the Semper Opera House

 Dresden’s Semper Opera House is the most famous opera in all of Germany.
-Built between 1838 and 1841, it houses the Saxon State Orchestra, one of the world’s oldest and best-known orchestras, and has had hosted many famous musicians, such as Richard Wagner and Richard Strauss.
+Built between 1838 and 1841, this historic venue is home to the Saxon State Orchestra—one of the world’s oldest and most renowned.
+Over the years, it has welcomed legendary composers like Richard Wagner and Richard Strauss.

 If you have extra time, apart from appreciating its Italian Renaissance architecture, books tickers for a ballet, musical performance, or opera.